What is a "rate lock period"?

 Lock It In

-When you are promised a "rate lock" from a lender, it means that you are guaranteed to get a set interest rate over a certain number of days while you work on your application process.
-This ensures that your interest rate won't get higher as you are working through the application process.
+When you're promised a "rate lock" from the lender, it means that you are guaranteed to keep a set interest rate over a determined period while you work on your application process.
+This prevents you from getting through your whole application process and discovering at the end that the interest rate has gone up.

 Other Interest Saving Strategies

-There are more ways to get a low rate, besides going with a shorter rate lock period.
-A bigger down payment will give you a reduced interest rate, because you will be starting out with more equity.
-You can pay points to reduce your rate over the loan term, meaning you pay more up front.
-To many people, this makes sense and is a good deal..
+In addition to choosing a shorter lock period, there are more ways you can get the lowest rate.
+The bigger down payment you can make, the smaller your rate will be, as you will be entering the loan with more equity.
+You may opt to pay points to lower your interest rate for the term of the loan, meaning you pay more up front.
+To a lot of people, this makes sense and is a good deal..

-At Alternative Mortgage Group, we answer questions about this process every day.
-Give us a call at 561-395-4264.
+Alternative Mortgage Group can answer questions about rate lock periods and many others.
+Give us a call: 561-395-4264.